 American Indians in North Carolina

 Explore the fascinating history and contemporary culture of North Carolina's American Indian communities.
-Students will learn and share information about the state's tribes through small group activities, video clips, and class discussion.
+Students will learn and share information about the state's tribes through small group activities, video clips, and class discussions.
 Focus I includes closer examination of the Coharie, Eastern Band of Cherokee, Sappony, and Waccamaw-Siouan tribes.
 Focus II emphasizes the Haliwa-Saponi, Lumbee, Meherrin, and Occaneechi Band of the Saponi Nation tribes.
 Grades 3–5.

 Civil War Stories from North Carolina